 While we prepared for this event, actually experiencing it was quite different.

-To us, this particular episode was an example of an “unknown unknown”.
+To us, this particular episode is an example of an “unknown unknown”.
 Modern-day stacks are too large, too complicated, for any single person to fully understand every single aspect.
 We had tested this migration, but we had failed to adequately replicate the exact scenario.
 The best game to play is constant defense:

 - Don’t touch production.